-- 1. There should be appropriate training in pain management for the wider primary care team (as for other common conditions such as diabetes).12 - 2.
-People with chronic pain should have this condition coded within their medical record. - 3.
-The WHO Pain Ladder should not be applied in the management of chronic pain, as it is an approach designed for the palliation of people with pain from advancing cancer.13 - 4.
+- 1. Each GP practice should nominate a lead healthcare professional who is responsible for chronic pain management within the practice. - 2.
+There should be appropriate training in pain management for the wider primary care team (as for other common conditions such as diabetes).12 - 3.
+People with chronic pain should have this condition coded within their medical record. - 4.
+The WHO Pain Ladder should not be applied in the management of chronic pain, as it is an approach designed for the palliation of people with pain from advancing cancer.13 - 5.
 GPs should be aware of the risk factors for chronic pain and should collaboratively implement timely optimisation of pain medication.
-This should include appropriate deprescribing of pain medication. - 5.
-GPs should be aware of the risk factors for development of complex chronic pain (defined in Chapter 3.1) and should instigate timely referral to specialist multidisciplinary pain management services in collaboration with the person with pain. - 6.
-When assessing and treating chronic pain, GPs should be familiar with assessment tools to identify neuropathic pain and treatment options in line with NICE guidance. - 7.
+This should include appropriate deprescribing of pain medication. - 6.
+GPs should be aware of the risk factors for development of complex chronic pain (defined in Chapter 3.1) and should instigate timely referral to specialist multidisciplinary pain management services in collaboration with the person with pain. - 7.
+When assessing and treating chronic pain, GPs should be familiar with assessment tools to identify neuropathic pain and treatment options in line with NICE guidance. - 8.
 In medicines management, patient safety is paramount.
-Medication without harm is the third global WHO challenge:14 - People with pain who are prescribed opioids for chronic pain should be monitored regularly, including review of efficacy and adverse effect profile at least every six months when their prescription is stable and ideally every four weeks after dose changes. - People with pain who are prescribed high-dose opioids (greater than 120 mg oral morphine equivalents) should be managed in a multidisciplinary setting and should have a formal care plan with regular review to ensure the dose is reduced to the lowest required amount - 8.
+Medication without harm is the third global WHO challenge: 14 - People with pain who are prescribed opioids for chronic pain should be monitored regularly, including review of efficacy and adverse effect profile at least every six months when their prescription is stable and ideally every four weeks after dose changes. - People with pain who are prescribed high-dose opioids (greater than 120 mg oral morphine equivalents) should be managed in a multidisciplinary setting and should have a formal care plan with regular review to ensure the dose is reduced to the lowest required amount - 9.
 People with pain who are prescribed dependence-forming medication should be monitored in line with one or more of the following: - Practice protocol, which reflects national guidance.
-This should cover risk management specifically as well as: - initiation - > monitoring for effectiveness, safety, intercurrent illness, and comorbidities - repeat prescribing
+This should cover risk management specifically as well as: - initiation - monitoring for effectiveness, safety, intercurrent illness, and comorbidities

-- support for drug optimisation, such as reduction/tapering - shared care agreement, MDT approach specific to the person with pain - specific hazards such as polypharmacy/overuse or misuse and obtaining supplies from elsewhere (e.g. online, emergency departments, out of hours services or secondary care), as well as the risk of diversion. - Manufacturer's summary of product characteristics for the product. - 9.
-GPs should work within their skills and competencies: - GPs should prescribe within evidenced informed guidance. - GPs should apply their existing skills, including communication and addressing a person's problem in the context of their community. - 10.
-GPs should be knowledgeable of the specific pain management of people with pain and palliative care needs : - The benefits and burdens of pain management are different when someone is in the last months of life compared with someone living with, rather than dying from, a chronic disease and who has a much longer prognosis. - The benefits of strong opioid therapy for chronic (persistent) pain generally only outweigh the burdens and risks of such treatment when likely prognosis is measured in months and not years. - 11.
+- repeat prescribing - support for drug optimisation, such as reduction/tapering - shared care agreement, MDT approach specific to the person with pain - specific hazards such as polypharmacy/overuse or misuse and obtaining supplies from elsewhere (e.g. online, emergency departments, out of hours services or secondary care), as well as the risk of diversion. - Manufacturer's summary of product characteristics for the product. - 10.
+GPs should work within their skills and competencies: - ▶ GPs should prescribe within evidenced informed guidance. - GPs should apply their existing skills, including communication and addressing a person's problem in the context of their community. - 11.
+GPs should be knowledgeable of the specific pain management of people with pain and palliative care needs: - The benefits and burdens of pain management are different when someone is in the last months of life compared with someone living with, rather than dying from, a chronic disease and who has a much longer prognosis. - The benefits of strong opioid therapy for chronic (persistent) pain generally only outweigh the burdens and risks of such treatment when likely prognosis is measured in months and not years. - 12.
 All GPs should be able to provide information about supported self-management for people with chronic pain (and their carers), which should include signposting information to appropriate local and national resources and agencies.